-A. Insurance - Insurance benefits shall be continued to the end of the month in which the layoff occurs (May, if at the end of the academic year) and for the following twelve (12) months, even if they continue employment in a bargaining unit position on a part-time basis.

-B. Sick leave - The Employer shall pay a laid off Member fifty percent (50%) of their accumulated sick leave not to exceed one hundred (100) days at their rate of pay at the time of layoff.
-Such payout will occur on or after the beginning of the semester following layoff.

-1. A Member who is recalled may either repay the sick leave payout and have their sick leave reinstated or start with no accumulated sick leave.

-C. While a laid off Member is employed on a part-time basis, the Employer shall:

-1. Except as provided in 8.5.A, contribute toward the premium for insurance benefits in the same proportion as the assigned semester workload is to one-half (1/2) the annual workload, not to exceed either (1) one hundred percent (100%) or (2) that same proportion of the cap on the Employer's contribution; and b.
+- A. Insurance Insurance benefits shall be continued to the end of the month in which the layoff occurs (May, if at the end of the academic year) and for the following twelve (12) months, even if they continues employment in a bargaining unit position on a part-time basis. - B. Sick leave The Employer shall pay a laid off Member fifty percent (50%) of their accumulated sick leave not to exceed one hundred (100) days at their rate of pay at the time of layoff.
+Such payout will occur on or after the beginning of the semester following layoff. - 1.
+A Member who is recalled may either repay the sick leave payout and have their sick leave reinstated or start with no accumulated sick leave. - C. While a laid off Member is employed on a part-time basis, the Employer shall: - 1.
+Except as provided in 8.5.A, contribute toward the premium for insurance benefits in the same proportion as the assigned semester workload is to one-half (1/2) the annual workload, not to exceed either (1) one hundred percent (100%) or (2) that same proportion of the cap on the Employer's contribution; and - 2.
+Pay the Member as follows: - a.
+If assigned a full load, the salary as of the time of layoff; or b.
 If assigned less than a full load, pro rata salary per semester based upon salary as of the time of layoff in the same proportion as the assigned load is to one-half (1/2) an annualized full load.